JTSDK/jtsdk-tools/README.md

 For submitting bug reports and feature requests, use the [Issue Tracker](https://github.com/KI7MT/jtsdk-dotnet-core/issues).

 The aim of `JTSDK-Tools` is to use an Agile delivery approach to create a high-quality, yet flexable build system.
-Utilizing Githubs
-[Issue Tracker](https://github.com/KI7MT/jtsdk-dotnet-core/issues)
-users can quickly see the status of any particular request, discuss the merits, and implement the final disposition.
+Utilizing Github's [Issue Tracker](https://github.com/KI7MT/jtsdk-dotnet-core/issues) users can quickly see the status of any particular request, discuss the merits, and implement the final disposition.